Newcomen Bank: History

+1820s Banking crash

+By 1820, there were around 28 banks in Ireland.
+In May 1820 Stephen and James Roche's bank in Cork collapsed and this was followed soon after by Leslie and Company also in Cork.
+Over the following months and years there followed a generalised Irish banking crash and economic malaise which followed a deflationary period after the end of the Napoleonic wars.

-Following the collapse of Newcomen bank and several other banks in the city in the 1820s, the Newcomen family and several other prominent families were financially ruined leading to Thomas Gleadowe-Newcomen, 2nd Viscount Newcomen shooting himself in his office either at the bank or at his residence at Killester House on 15 January 1825.
+Newcomen bank as well as several other banks in the city of Dublin such as Sir William Alexander's bank also collapsed in the 1820s.
+The Newcomen family and several other prominent families were financially ruined leading to Thomas Gleadowe-Newcomen, 2nd Viscount Newcomen shooting himself in his office either at the bank or at his residence at Killester House on 15 January 1825.

 Building

 The building was constructed as a private residence in a neo-classical Georgian style in 1781 and faced in white portland stone.
 It was located opposite some of Dublin's most notable buildings including the Royal Exchange, Dublin Castle, La Touche Bank and Benjamin Burton's Bank (1700-33) in what was then a prestigious location.

-Some of the interior stucco work was carried out by Vincent Waldré while the sculptor Simon Vierpyl was also involved in completing elements of the friezes throughout the building.
+Some of the interior stucco work was carried out by Vincent Waldré while the sculptor Simon Vierpyl carved the friezes and impost courses throughout the building.

 Further works were later carried out by William Caldbeck at the bank between 1856-62 doubling the Cork Hill bowed frontage and adding an Ionic portico also in matching portland stone.

 The northern end gable was added by Dublin Corporation architect Daniel J Freeman in 1884.

 The bank was acquired by Dublin Corporation in 1886 and was later usually referred to as the rates office.
 It remained in use as the rates office until the early 2000s.

 As of 2023, it is planned to restore the building for use as a multipurpose events and conferencing space.